Bitvise SSH Client: Free SSH file transfer, terminal and tunneling

 - high speed - in the tens of MB/s with Bitvise SSH Server, network and disk speed permitting.

-- Usage: after installing Bitvise SSH Client, get this help by executing 'sftpc -h'
+Usage: after installing Bitvise SSH Client, get this help by executing "sftpc -?"

-- Command list: after installing Bitvise SSH Client, get this help by executing 'help' and 'help <command>' from within an established SFTP session
+Command list: after installing Bitvise SSH Client, get this help by connecting to a server using sftpc, then execute "help" and "help <command>"

 Command-Line Remote Execution Client